Atomtomate/PyTorchTutorial/README.md

 After installing Conda we:
  - [create an environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for this project using `conda create --name MLTut` (you can of cause change the name).
  - activate the environment with `activate MLTut` (it should be active from the start, but you may have to do this after reboots)
  - install packages using `pip install <name>`.
-For now, you can try `pip install ipython lightning lightning-utilities matplotlib numpy torch pytorch-lightning scipy tensorboard`.
+For now, you can try `pip install ipython lightning lightning-utilities matplotlib numpy torch pytorch-lightning torchvision scipy tensorboard torchview graphviz`.

 For the live tutorial, we will use [VScode](https://code.visualstudio.com/Download).